 Cassia comes from small, evergreen laurel trees which are grown in China, Vietnam, Indonesia, Central America and the West Indies.
 The trees grow to 3 metres and are cut down when the bark is ready to harvest.
 The bark is harvested in the rainy season when it strips off easily.
 As the bark dies, it curls to make reddish-brown quills.

 Cassia trees are native to Assam and northern Burma.
 It has been used in China as early as 3000 BC and was introduced into Europe via spice routes from the East.
 It was mentioned in the Bible and used by Egyptian pharaohs.

 Cassia is considered one of the 50 fundamental herbs in traditional Chinese medicine.
 It is said to help cure flatulence and diarrhoea.

 The finest cassia comes from Vietnam.
 Indonesian or Korintje cassia has a deep flavour and spicy flavour however lacks the depth of Vietnamese or Chinese cassia.

 In the US cassia is sold as cinnamon or cassia-cinnamon, as its more pronounced aroma and flavour is referred to true cinnamon.

 Can I replace cassia with cinnamon?

-As they have very similar flavor profiles, cinnamon can replace cassia.
-Cassia has a stronger flavor, so use it in smaller quantities.
+As they have very similar flavour profiles, cinnamon can replace cassia.
+Cassia has a stronger flavour, so use it in smaller quantities.